hpbuniat/jquery-popunder/README.md

 Usage
 -----

-Popunders are popups which are opened in the background of a browser-window.
+A popunder is a popup which opens in the background of a browser-window.
 This script will only work, if the popunder is opened on a user-generated event (e.g. click or submit).

 For examples and usage documentation, take a look at the index.html.